I know what you’re thinking:

 A Tradition of Puns and Rhymes

-Far more than the raw statistical possibilities, an understanding of these multiple meanings — these puns and rhymes6 — have given composers an easy way to keep things fresh while maintaining continuity.
+Far more than the raw statistical possibilities, an understanding of these multiple meanings — these puns and rhymes[6.
+“Shifting roles” is another good way to describe it.] — have given composers an easy way to keep things fresh while maintaining continuity.

 Haydn was a master of these games.
 Take, for instance, his Piano Sonata Hob.
 XVI/1:

 The opening three measures immediately demonstrate that a note in one context (C in C-E-G) feels totally different in another (C in C-F-A).
-Haydn helps you feel that shift the same way I did in example 2 — by having the note in question in the top voice.7
+Haydn helps you feel that shift the same way I did in example 2 — by having the note in question in the top voice.[7.
+He makes the even stronger by starting and ending the upward gesture on that same pitch.
+6/12 pitches in the soprano of bars 1-3 are that C, and the Cs sit on prominent real estate.]

 That little trifle pales to what Haydn does when he repeats the opening melody a third time (0’56, after the repeat).
 Previously that melody had been all smiles and sunshine, but here it feels doubly foreign.
 Not only has Haydn transposed it to the pitch level of the dominant, but also, instead of G major, he uses G minor.